![]() |

 "Abuser" means a person who abuses, neglects, or financially exploits an eligible adult.
 [320 ILCS 20/2(a-5)]

-"Allegation" means a charge or a claim of abuse, neglect, or financial exploitation.
+"Allegation" means a charge or a claim of abuse, neglect, financial exploitation, or self-neglect.

-"Alleged abuser" means a person who is reported as abusing, neglecting, or financially exploiting an older person.
+"Alleged abuser" means a person who is reported as abusing, neglecting or financially exploiting an adult with disabilities or older person.

-"Alleged victim" means the older person who is reported as being abused, neglected, or financially exploited.
+"Alleged victim" means an adult with disabilities or older person who is reported as being abused, neglected or financially exploited, or who is neglecting himself or herself.

-"Assessment" means the process of obtaining and documenting information about the case to determine if there is reason to believe abuse, neglect or exploitation is occurring (or has occurred), and to ascertain the level of risk to the eligible adult of future abuse or harm.
+"Assessment" means the process of obtaining and documenting information about the case to determine if there is reason to believe abuse, neglect, financial exploitation, or self-neglect is occurring (or has occurred), and to ascertain the level of risk to the eligible adult of future abuse or harm.

-"Caregiver" means a person who either as a result of a family relationship, voluntarily, or in exchange for compensation, has assumed responsibility for all or a portion of the care of an eligible adult who needs assistance with activities of daily living.
+"Caregiver" means a person who either, as a result of a family relationship, voluntarily, or in exchange for compensation, has assumed responsibility for all or a portion of the care of an eligible adult who needs assistance with activities of daily living or instrumental activities of daily living.
 [320 ILCS 20/2(a-7)]

-"Clear and convincing" is the standard of proof that must be met to reach a "verified" substantiation decision in the ANE Program.
-This standard of proof is met when the credible evidence, weighed in its entirety, creates a substantial certainty that the abuse, neglect or financial exploitation is occurring or has occurred.
+"Clear and convincing" is the standard of proof that must be met to reach a "verified" substantiation decision in the Adult Protective Services Program.
+This standard of proof is met when the credible evidence, weighed in its entirety, creates a substantial certainty that the abuse, neglect, or financial exploitation is occurring or has occurred.

-"Client" is an eligible adult who is receiving services from the elder abuse provider agency.
+"Client" is an eligible adult who is receiving services from the APS provider agency.

-"Confinement" means restraining or isolating an older person for other than bona fide medical reasons.
+"Confinement" means restraining or isolating an individual for other than bona fide medical reasons.

 "Department" means the Department on Aging of the State of Illinois.
 [320 ILCS 20/2(b)]